MafiaCoconut/whisper-hailo-8l-fastapi/README.md

     docker-compose up --build
     ```

 #### Local
 1. Change .env file
     ```
-    IS_HAILO_ON_DEVICE="TRUE" # if you want to run service not it RP5, you need to change this value on "FALSE" HAILO_VERSION="HAILO8L" # This value can be only "HAILO8L" or "HAILO8"
+    IS_HAILO_ON_DEVICE="TRUE" # if you want to run service NOT it RP5, you need to change this value on "FALSE" HAILO_VERSION="HAILO8L" # This value can be only "HAILO8L" or "HAILO8"
     ```